 All of this makes the normal warnings about fitness and equipment levels, and need to be able to read a map and use a compass, especially important.
 The Southern Upland Way itself is well waymarked.
 But if you stray from it – always a possibility, especially on upland stretches in poor visibility – you are likely to find yourself, literally, on your own, without any signposting, and possibly a very long way from help.
 Oh, and quite possibly without a mobile phone signal as well, so “phoning a friend” is often not an option.

 The plan was to get a Thursday PM train to Dunbar, just south of Edinburgh and then cycle to Cockburnspath – a little village, still with a shop and some public toilets, but no pub and little in the way of accommodation, so a bivvy it was – but where…?
 There is always somewhere to bivvy!
-I remember it being a cold bivvy with a spot of frost on the trail when I started riding at 6am.
+I remember it being a cold bivvy (I had a very old sleeping bag, which I was going to bin as I didn’t want to ride with it …perhaps a mistake, see later on…).
+When I set out at 6am there was a spot of frost on the trail.
 The weather was good, the trials were quite dry and I had a bit of an easterly tail wind, all this made the journey quite pleasant.
 My kit was pretty minimal and most of the weight was in my food.
 I had expected it to take me around 32 hours to complete.
 I got to the half way point in about 14hrs, which supported my belief in my estimated time.
 What I had not estimated for was what came next; the tough trail sections in the western half, like crossing the Lowther Hills, then Benbrack, these were really slow going sections and all my flow was lost.

-I got to Portpatrick in just under 3 hours from where I had decided to bail and I had a lift home from my brother waiting, I did not really want abuse his hospitality and to keep him waiting for hours as he was not there just for me.
+I got to Portpatrick in just under 3 hours from where I had decided to bail and I had a lift home from my brother waiting, I did not really want to abuse his hospitality and to keep him waiting for hours, as he was not there just for me.

 Roll on a year and some success…